top of page

 banquet table

-To support your continued intention to live a life of balance and authenticity, I thought a Thanksgiving/holiday gathering analogy may be fun and helpful when exploring the many thought patterns that you notice throughout the day.
+To support your ongoing intention to live a life of balance and authenticity, I thought a holiday gathering analogy would be a fun and helpful way to explore the many thought patterns you notice throughout your day.

-Perhaps you have noticed that some of your daily thoughts are helpful while others are downright annoying.
-Just like the guests that show up at your holiday dinner.
+Have you noticed how some of your daily thoughts are genuinely helpful while others are downright annoying?
+They are a lot like the guests who show up at your holiday dinner:

 Imagine all the thoughts throughout your day are guests at your table.
 The table we call life!